 Possession, use, or evidence of use, manufacturing, or distribution of cannabis or other drugs, except as expressly permitted by law, is a violation of University policy.

 All on-campus violations in which drugs or drug paraphernalia are present will result in a call to the University Police.
-Off-campus violations for possession or use of illegal drugs are reported by police to the Office of the Dean of Students.
+Off-campus violations for possession or use of illegal drugs are reported by police to Student Conduct and Community Standards.

 The following will likely result in suspension and may result in expulsion: